PSR-90

 The PSR-90 (Precision Sniper Rifle) is a Pakistani semi-automatic 7.62×51mm precision rifle designed and manufactured by Pakistan Ordnance Factories.

-Characteristics

-The PSR-90 Sniper rifle is considered a variant of the H&K PSG1.
+The PSR-90 is considered a variant of the H&K PSG1.
 It is not described as a licensed copy, however. it is only said to be "inspired by" the PSG1.

-In the words of the manufacturer it has the accuracy of a sniper rifle and the firepower of a machine gun.
+Design

+The PSR-90 is a semi-automatic firearm with Roller delayed blowback operation, much like the PSG-1 it is based on.
+It fires the 7.62×51mm cartridge and can also fire .308 rounds.
+The PSR-90 can accept either a 5 or 20 round magazine.
 It has a weight of 8.1 kg with an overall length of 1158 mm.

-It has a polygonaly rifled barrel with a length of 600 mm, and 4 grooves with a right-hand twist for rifling.
+The rifle has a polygonaly rifled barrel with a length of 600 mm, and 4 grooves with a right-hand twist for rifling.
 The PSR-90 has a fully adjustable stock.

-The PSR-90 is a semi-automatic firearm with Roller delayed blowback operation, much like the PSG-1 it is based off of.
-It fires the 7.62×51mm cartridge and can also fire .308 rounds.
-The PSR-90 can accept either a 5 or 20 round magazine.

 The PSR-90 has a muzzle velocity of 870 m/s with a maximum effective range of 1000 m.
 The PSR-90 is capable of shooting a 90 mm group at a distance of 300 m (1 MOA).
 A modified trigger with a pull of 1.6 kg is available optionally.

+Accessories

 The sniper rifle is generally operated with a 5.5-22×50 NXS sight but a 6×42 telescopic sight can be used instead.
 A silencer, a telescopic sight and a carrying sling are all available.